veryaery/node-module-that-loads-configs/README.md

                 "THEN pour milk"
             ]
         }
-    }) // What the directorye's file's content should default to .read();
+    }) // What the directory's file's content should default to .read();

 const contents: any = directory.contents();